JGN1/ewd-api-labs-2023/README.md

 ![][image14]
 ![][image15]

-To make teh code compatible with both APIs the following code changes were necessary.
-Replaced...
+To make the code compatible with both APIs the following code changes were necessary.
+I replaced...
 ~~~JavaScript
 const { error } = await signOut();
 ~~~